PIM

 Thanks to advanced technology, these types of offerings are becoming increasingly popular — and increasingly common — across multiple verticals in the retail space.

-Augmented reality (AR) allows brands and retailers to introduce a variety of new and engaging shopping experiences, such as virtual fitting rooms, digital “try ons,” and color matching for everything from paint to lipstick and hair dye.
+Augmented reality (AR) allows brands and retailers to introduce a variety of new and engaging shopping experiences, such as virtual fitting rooms, digital “try-ons,” and color matching for everything from paint to lipstick to hair dye.

-Implementing AR in retail spaces and online creates an environment in which customers no longer need to physically try on clothes or makeup.
+Implementing AR in retail and ecommerce spaces creates an environment in which customers no longer need to physically try on clothes or makeup.
 It also takes the guessing game out of what furniture will look like in a shopper’s home, or what color wallpaper will go best with their green velvet sofa.

 Ultimately, this reduces the number of returns, increases customer engagement, and leads to long-term loyalty.